robcarver17/pysystemtrade/docs/production.md

 If there is a mismatch between the brokers record of positions, and ours, then a lock will be placed on the instrument and no broker trades can be issued for it.
 This is done automatically by the stack handler.
 Once a mismatch clears, the stack handler will remove the lock.
 But you can also do these operations manually.

-Note: if you want to avoid trading in an instrument for some reason, use an override FIX ME LINK not a lock: a lock will be automatically cleared by the system, an override won't be.
+Note: if you want to avoid trading in an instrument for some other reason, use an [override](#trade-control--override) not a lock: a lock will be automatically cleared by the system, an override won't be.

 ##### Unlock all instruments